siunam321/siunam321.github.io/about.md

 # About Me

-I'm a 19-year-old person who has a lot of passion and hunger in cybersecurity.
+I'm a 19-year-old guy from Hong Kong who has a lot of passion and hunger in cybersecurity.
 Below is my timeline of my ethical hacking journey:

 From 2010 to 2021, I'm just a person who plays video games for around 16 hours every day.
 During that time period, I also self-taught video game level design, reading programming codes(Not writing codes).
 In mid-2021, I started to plan my future, like what career path I should take.